 So I’ll call it testa, or brawn.
 Coppa di testa would probably be best here, because I use several Italian recipes to make brawn from the head of the recently slain Maximus the Wild Boar.

-But it isn’t brawn is merely a hog’s head and a few trotters simmered with herbs, veggies and spices until the meat — and everything else — falls off.
+Isn’t brawn is merely a hog’s head and a few trotters simmered with herbs, veggies and spices until the meat — and everything else — falls off.
 You then pick through the bits for the goodies, strain and reduce the stock and rely on the gelatin in it to set the sausage.
 Easy, right?
 Sorta.

 Let’s start with the head itself.
 All hog’s heads are not created equal.
 And I have been fortunate to have the two extremes of the porcine world in my kitchen: Maximus the Wild Boar, and a Mangalitsa pig’s head.
 Wild boar, especially real Eurasian boar, are generally devoid of fat.
 Mangalitsas, on the other hand, may be the fattiest pigs in the world.